vmiracle13/React-modal/README.md

 -	Need to use http://www.material-ui.com/ UI Kit as a core of UI elements.
 -	All UI Elements should use Material Design
 -	Component should be demonstrated uses https://github.com/storybooks/react-storybook

+To get the application working in the development mode it is needed to perform the command 'npm run start' in the console.
+The application will be available at localhost:3000.

+To get the storybook working it is required to perform the command 'npm run storybook' in the console.
+The storybook application will be available at localhost:9001.